YesWeCandrew/MyMarketplace/items/report.md

 ## Application Description

 *MyMarketplace is an application that allows users to browse and buy products.
-This app specialise in selling tech products and is mainly targeting the gearheads and gadget nerds audience.
+This app specialise in selling tech products and is mainly targeting the gear-heads and gadget nerds audience.
 This app allows users to purchase products of their liking at just a few finger taps away.*

 *Screenshots of MyMarketplace:*